North South North West Statewide

 NWRH ED* – Phone: (03) 6493 6351 Fax: (03) 6464 1926

 RHH ED Reception – Phone: (03) 6166 6100 Fax: (03) 6173 0489

 Advice for medical practitioners can be given by the Medical Officer In Charge (MOIC) - see HealthPathways Tasmania for contact information.

 *MCH and NWRH MOICs request GPs call them prior to referring a patient to ensure the patient is being sent appropriately to a safe destination.

-Urgent referrals should be accompanied by a phone call to the Consultant/Registrar (or Clinic Nurse Monday and Thursday only) to organise urgent review and the referral must be faxed.
+Urgent referrals should be accompanied by a phone call to the Consultant/Registrar (or Clinic Nurse Thursday morning only) to organise urgent review and the referral must be faxed.